-Dr Ronan Daly
+Professor Ronan Daly

 Key research interests include:

-- Scale-up and manufacturing of emerging technologies
+- Scale-up challenges of emerging technologies

-- Novel applications for inkjet technologies
+- Novel applications of inkjet printing

 - Self-organised nanostructures